 As ESG grantees and State ESG subgrantees, Continuum of Care organizations conduct homeless outreach through their local jurisdictions and set their funding priorities based on the outcome.
 IDHS collects information from its providers in the annual ESG application.
-The 2022 State ESG Allocation is \$5,436,206.
+The 2023 State ESG Allocation is \$5,427,961.

-The IDoA's Colbert Consent Decree Parties have an implementation plan to help coordinate agency services and ease the transition process for Class Members.
+The IDoA's Colbert Consent Decree Parties have an Implementation Plan to help coordinate agency services and ease the transition process for Class Members.
 The Consent Decree and Nursing Home Deflection Program work to prevent future people from entering the institutional system if it is unwanted.
-DHS' Williams Consent Decree Parties are also working on closing the front door to Institutes for Mental Disease and preventing inappropriate institutionalization in the future habitation move as quickly as possible into permanent housing and achieve stability in that housing.
+DHS' Williams Consent Decree Parties are also working on closing the front door to Institutes for Mental Disease and preventing inappropriate institutionalization in the future.